varda/varda/doc/install.rst

     is a bit heavier-weight than redis, the most sensible for us might be to just use redis for both.
 See also `this thread <http://stackoverflow.com/questions/9140716/whats-the-advantage-of-using-celery-with-rabbitmq-over-redis-mongodb-or-django>`_.

-Getting Varda server running consists of the following steps:
+Getting Varda running consists of the following steps:

 * `Installing a database server`_
 * `Installing a message broker`_
 * `Setting up a Python virtual environment`_
 * `Creating initial configuration`_
 * `Setting up the database`_
-* `Running Varda server`_
+* `Running Varda`_

 .. _database: